Top Rated Car Accident Lawyers Columbus, Ohio

 - Low ball offer: Insurance adjusters are trained to reduce the value of your claim.
 The insurance company often tries to settle claims quickly and cheaply which is oftentimes far below what your actual claim is worth.

 - Bad faith: Ohio insurance companies are required to treat you fairly and act on your claim within a reasonable amount of time and in good faith.
-If you believe your insurance company treated you unfairly or unlawfully, call the Columbus car crash attorneys and Tompkins, Selph & Associates, Ltd. to discuss if you have additional legal claims against your insurance company.
+If you believe your insurance company treated you unfairly or unlawfully, call the Columbus car crash attorneys and SELPH LAW to discuss if you have additional legal claims against your insurance company.

 - Comparative negligence: Ohio has a comparative negligence law where the value of your claim may be reduced by the value of your negligence.
 Many times, insurance companies attempt to arbitrarily reduce your claim based on its own notion of your comparative negligence.
-If your car accident claim has been reduced unfairly contact the car accident attorneys at Tompkins, Selph, & Associates, Ltd. to review the facts of your accident.
+If your car accident claim has been reduced unfairly contact the car accident attorneys at SELPH LAW to review the facts of your accident.

-- Uninsured driver or underinsured driver: While Ohio law requires all drivers to be insured, it is a sad fact that many people on Ohio’s roadways are driving without insurance or with not enough insurance to compensate the victims of accidents.
+- Uninsured driver or underinsured driver: While Ohio law requires all drivers to be insured, it is a sad fact that many people on Ohio’s roadways are driving without insurance or with not enough insurance to compensate accident victims.
 If you had an accident with an uninsured driver or an underinsured driver, you may need to file a lawsuit against that person to recover full compensation.

-If you have lost a loved one in a motor vehicle accident, please do not hesitate to contact our Columbus based car accident lawyers at Tompkins, Selph, & Associates, Ltd. to discuss the accident and the damages you are entitled to recover.
-We will review the accident with you and determine if you or the family may file a wrongful death suit against the other driver.
-If you are surviving spouse, child, parent, grandparent, or sibling of a deceased victim you may have the right to recover any of the following:
+If you have lost a loved one in a motor vehicle accident, please do not hesitate to contact our Columbus-based car accident lawyers at SELPH LAW to discuss the accident and the damages you are entitled to recover.
+We will review the details of the accident with you and determine if you or the family should file a wrongful death suit against the other driver.
+If you are a surviving spouse, child, parent, grandparent, or sibling of a deceased victim you may have the right to recover any of the following:

 - Medical expenses